dmitrysurnin/top-bar-windows-list/README.md

 # top-bar-windows-list
 GNOME extension for Ubuntu.
-Places the icons of all open windows icons in the top bar.
+Places icons of all opened windows on the top bar.
 You can click on them to activate the window.

 Tob Bar view: